ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

     ```

 After completing these steps, you're ready to start using or contributing to the project.

 ### Running the Web App

-Here's the updated **Web App & Deployment** section with options for running the app via Docker or Bash:

----

-## Web App & Deployment

-The project includes a web application with both a REST API (powered by FastAPI) and a user-friendly UI (built with Streamlit) for sentiment analysis of financial news or tweets.
-The application can be run either using Docker or directly via Bash commands.

-### Running the Web App